argoproj/argo-rollouts/docs/getting-started/istio/index.md

       weight: 5
 ```

-As the Rollout progresses through steps, the HTTP/TLS route destination weights will be
+As the Rollout progresses through steps, the HTTP and/or TLS route(s) destination weights will be
-adjusted to match the current setWeight of the steps.
+adjusted to match the current `setWeight` of the steps.